Users, Groups, Roles and Privileges

 In fact, all it means is “grant this privilege on all tables which currently exist in this schema”.

-This syntax is helper syntax only.
+The key is to realize this syntax is helper syntax only.
 It saves you having yourself to enumerate all the tables in a schema and issue the grant command on each table - all it does is enumerate the existing tables in the schema, and issue the grant on all of them.
 Future tables are brand new objects, wholly unaffected by earlier grants.

 However, it would often be rather nice if when an object is created privileges of some kind upon it were automatically granted.